danahartweg/authenticatable_rest_api/README.md

 This project was based heavily on the walkthrough written by Eric Berry that you can find [here](http://coderberry.me/blog/2013/07/08/authentication-with-emberjs-part-1/ "Ember.js authentication project").
 The additions / changes I've made are addressed below.

+You can read more about the project [here] (http://dhartweg.roon.io/api-authentication "API Authentication Article"), as well as my thoughts on [properly testing a JSON API.] (http://dhartweg.roon.io/rspec-testing-for-a-json-api "RSPEC Testing for a JSON API").

 Check out the [rails-api](https://github.com/rails-api/rails-api "Rails-API GitHub project") gem as well.
 It serves as the base.

 ## Additions and changes